Recognize the Power of a Negative Study

 Consider Different Scenarios

 Standards connected with the ROI methodology are conservative for a reason: The conservative approach adds credibility.
 Consequently, there is a buy-in of the data and the results.
 However, sometimes it may be helpful to examine what the result might be if the conservative standards were not used.
 Other scenarios may actually show positive results.
-In this case, the standards are not changed, but the presentation shows how different the data would be if other assumptions were made.
+In this case, the standards have not changed, but the presentation shows how different the data would be if other assumptions were made.
 This approach allows the audience to see how conservative the standards are.
 For example, on the cost side, including all costs sometimes drive the project to a negative ROI.
 If other assumptions could be made about the costs, the value could be changed, and a different ROI calculation might be made.
 On the benefit side, a lack of data from a particular group sometimes drives a study into negative territory because of the “no data, no improvement” standard.
 However, another assumption could be made about the missing data to calculate an alternative ROI.
 It is important for these other scenarios to be offered to educate the audience about the value of what is obtained and to underscore the conservative approach.
 It should be clear that the standards are not changed and that the comparisons with other studies would be based on the standards in the original calculation.

 Find Out What Went Wrong